PriviChat/comlink-serializer/README.md

 **_serialize()_**

-Automatically called immediately before your object is sent to a another thread.
+Automatically called immediately before your object is sent to another thread.
 There is no magic happening here to serialize your object.
 There are many options available to serialize a Class.
 One highly performant way is using JSON.stringify.
 The example below takes more of a manual approach, has great performance, and gives you greater control when you have a deep nesting of Serializable objects as you will see later.

 > **Warning**
 > Comlink Serializer does not currently detect or prevent circular references.
 It is currently up to you to prevent it from happening.